South Stream Pipeline Project, Europe

 South Stream pipeline route

 For the offshore section, the South Stream pipeline will cross the Black Sea from the Russian coast of Beregovaya (the starting point of the Blue Stream pipeline where a compressor station is sited) to the Bulgarian coast at Varna, with a 900km (560 miles) pipeline reaching a maximum water depth of 2,000m.

 Wintershall Holding will construct the offshore section of the pipeline.
 The construction is scheduled to begin by mid 2014.

 Two different routes are being studied for the onshore section: north-west and south-west.

 From the coastal town of Varna, the south-western route will pass through Greece and the Ionian Sea to southern Italy (this could also supply the Turkey-Greece-Italy pipeline).

 The north-western route will run to the northern region of Italy with an additional branch line to Austria.
-The offshore section of the pipeline is due to be commissioned by 2013.

 Start of the South Stream pipeline